rdat5/Balance-Point/README.md

 * Enable Balance Point in Blender

-* Add-on will be in View3D > Tools > Balance Point
+* Add-on will be in View3D > Sidebar > Balance Point

 ## Usage